 Phil has dedicated his working life to the Welsh School of Architecture (WSA) at Cardiff University, following his degree and PhD at the University.
 He is Professor of Architectural Science at WSA and Acting Director of the ‘Energy Systems’ University Research Institute (URI).
-He is also a Fellow of the Chartered Institute of Building Services Engineering (FCIBSE) and a Chartered Engineer
+He is Fellow of the Chartered Institute of Building Services Engineering (FCIBSE) and a Chartered Engineer

 Through many roles Phil has influenced practice including being a member of the UK Government Building Regulation Advisory Committee (BRAC) and Welsh Government’s first Chair of its Building Regulation Advisory Committee.
-He has also used his technical skill to provide environmental consultancy for over 50 buildings in the UK and internationally.
+He has also used his technical skills to provide environmental consultancy for over 50 buildings in the UK and internationally.

-Phil is frequently invited to lecture internationally, and has spoken at events in China, USA, Malaysia, India, Middle East and Europe.
+Phil is frequently invited to speak internationally, and has spoken at events in China, USA, Malaysia, India, Middle East and Europe.
 He is a Distinguished Visiting Research Professor at Hong Kong University, a Master Academic Advisor at Tianjin University, and an Adviser to the Building Research Institute in Shenzhen.

-Dr Jo Patterson has 20 years of experience in the development and delivery of research projects in the area of sustainability in the built environment with a particular focus on energy.
+Dr Jo Patterson has over 20 years of experience in the development and delivery of research projects in the area of sustainability in the built environment with a particular focus on energy.
 This has involved extensive technical and administrative project management of multidisciplinary stakeholders from Wales, the UK and Europe including academic, industrial and government partners, with funding from various sources including the Welsh Government, TSB, EU COST, EU 5th Framework, EPSRC and private industry.

 Over the past 12 years in her spare time, Jo has rebuilt her home, had 2 beautiful children, completed her PhD, run her sons football team and local mother and toddler group.
 Jo is now very excited to continue working with Zenergy Design Ltd colleagues to make affordable and liveable energy positive buildings a reality.